shailendrakumaromkar/ConsensysFinalProject/README.md

 ## :bulb: About:
 Decentralised Marketplace is the online platform that runs on the Ethereum Blockchain Architecture (ETH 1.0) where
-1. Seller can add new Products & their prices.
+1. Seller can add new Products & their prices in Ether.
 2. Buyer can purchase them by paying the Product price in cryptocurrency using ETH to Seller.
+3. Buyer & Seller cannot be same.
+4. Validation/Check to ensure Transaction integrity is maintained.
+5. Win-Win situation for both Seller, Buyer.

 ## Final DApp
 Below is the final Marketplace DApp